Frequently asked questions

 I'm convinced - how do I join?

-Application forms can be downloaded here or are available from the back of church.
+here or are available from the back of church).
 Fill in your full name and address (as legibly as possible!), and tick the appropriate boxes (see the explanation above, or ask the office).
 It would assist us greatly if you would also complete the optional ‘Email Address’ section for our records.
 Please note that only names and postcodes will appear on the published Roll.
 Put the completed forms in the giving box by the front door of the Church.

 If you are a member of St. Andrew’s Church and your contact details have recently changed, it would be helpful if you could notify the Church Office so that they can amend the database.

 Will my data be used in any other way?